-Many SSDs come in a 2.5-inch form factor and communicate with PCs via the same SATA ports used by traditional hard drives.
-But out on the bleeding-edge of NVMe (Non-Volatile Memory Express) drives, you’ll find tiny “gumstick” SSDs that fit in M.2 connections on modern motherboards, SSDs that sit on a PCIe adapter and slot into your motherboard like a graphics card or sound card, futuristic 3D Xpoint drives, and more.
+Many SSDs come in a 2.5-inch form factor and connect to your PC via the same SATA port used by a traditional hard drive.
+But out on the bleeding-edge of NVMe (Non-Volatile Memory Express) drives, you’ll find tiny “gumstick” SSDs that fit in an M.2 connection on a modern motherboard, SSDs that sit on a PCIe adapter and slot into your motherboard like a graphics card or sound card, futuristic 3D Xpoint drives, and more.
 Picking the perfect SSD isn’t as simple as it used to be.

-That’s where this guide comes in.
-We’ve tested numerous drives to find the best SSDs for any use case.
-Let’s take a look at PCWorld’s top picks, and then dive into what to look for in an SSD.
+That’s the purpose of this guide.
+We’ve tested numerous drives to find the best SSDs for any use case, and offer our top picks below.
+In addition to that we give you useful information on what to look for in an SSD so you can be a more knowledgable shopper.
 Quick note: This roundup only covers internal solid-state drives.
 Check out PCWorld’s guide to the best external drives if you’re looking for a portable storage solution.

 Latest SSD news

 - Check out our guide to which SSD you should buy, breaking down everything you need to know about which sort of solid-state drive works best in each system.